adritek/kantox-table/README.md

 # Kantox technical exercise

-Given the mock returned data build a table
+Make 2 pages: 1st - how you made it, 2nd - Given the mock returned data build a table

 ## Special note for grading

 Hello and welcome - If you're looking for my submitted solution, please check [this branch](https://github.com/adritek/kantox-table/tree/got-to-here-test).

 I'm continuing on /main if you want to see how things turn out.
 /main is pretty stable and feature branches will be merged into it via gitflow.
-Check out branch [integrating Tailwinds](https://github.com/adritek/kantox-table/tree/feature-integrate-tailwinds) to see one possible integration type.

 ## Getting Started